Weston Mountain Digital Radio Association (W7NEO) Comprehensive Emergency Operations Management Plan.

 - In the event of a smaller scale local emergency where the safety of human life is of concern the individual responding, in conjunction with those providing assistance, will have priority use of the repeater system.
 This does not grant cart blanche authorization to conduct a directed net, it merely gives those responding priority use of the repeater system while passing emergency traffic.
 Once the emergency has concluded those individuals taking part in responding to the emergency will relinquish control of the repeater and return the system to normal operation by announcing said same over the repeater system.

 - At no time will any portion of the repeater system be allowed to be included within the Communications Plan of any other organization outside of the association without prior approval of the membership.
-In the unlikely event such approval is granted said organization will understand that policy and guidelines of the use, deployment, and otherwise utilization of the repeater system is solely governed by the association and no other.
+In the event such approval is granted said organization will understand that policy and guidelines of the use, deployment, and otherwise utilization of the repeater system will remain solely that of the repeater owner, the association, and no others.

 - At no time will any militia groups, and/or groups otherwise representing antigovernment and/or racist sentiments within the fundamental ideologies of their organization(s) be permitted access to the analog repeater system under any circumstance whether real or implied.
 If individuals representing any such organization(s) are identified on the system, they shall be informed that the association and the regular users of the system do not cater to their ideologies therefore it is not available for use by their organization.
 After having made contact and informed said individual(s) of those policies pertaining to such ideologies they shall be directed to clear their station(s) from the system immediately.
 If said individuals refuse to vacate the system as directed control operators shall remotely disable repeater operation thereby taking it off the air until such time it is determined that said individuals are no longer attempting to access the system.